dragonfly-science/dragonfly-website/content/people/2020-08-27-fisheries-scientist-vacancy/content.md

   * research on the impact of climate change on marine ecosystems,
   * estimation of marine mammal bycatch,
-  * risk assessment of the impact of surface longline fishing on seabirds,
+  * risk assessment of the impact of surface-longline fishing on seabirds,
   * developing spatial models for New Zealand pāua (abalone) fisheries,
   * assessment of the impact of fisheries on Pacific Ocean whale shark and oceanic whitetip shark.